gaseri/website/docs/en/index.md

 (This page is also available [in Croatian](../hr/index.md).)

 **Group for Applications and Services on Exascale Research Infrastructure** (hrv. *Grupa za aplikacije i usluge na eksaskalarnoj istraživačkoj infrastrukturi*, abbr.
-GASERI) is a research, development, and teaching unit at [University of Rijeka](https://uniri.hr/) [Department of Informatics](https://www.inf.uniri.hr/).
+GASERI) is a research, development, and teaching unit at [University of Rijeka](https://uniri.hr/) [Faculty of Informatics and Digital Technologies](https://www.inf.uniri.hr/).

 ## Interests